manymoments/manymoments.github.io/_posts/2019-11-24-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 In this solution the commands are committed as *data* but the execution is not done by the validating replicas.
 The validating replicas just acts as a data availability layer.

 Instead of having replicas execute the commands, there is economically incentivized game where players can become executers by posting bonds.
 A bonded executer can then commit to the execution outcome.
 Any bonded reporting agent can provide a proof that the fraud has happened.
 If the fraud proof is correct then the executer is slashed and the reporting agent is partially rewarded.
 If the reporting agent lies about the fraud proof, then its bond can be slashed.
-Protocols for efficiently challenging the prover has origins in the work of [Feige Kilian 2000](https://courses.cs.washington.edu/courses/cse533/05au/feige-kilian-journal.pdf), then [Canetti Riva Rothblum 2011](https://www.cs.tau.ac.il/~canetti/CRR11.pdf) and was later adopted to using on chain incentives in *TrueBit* [Teutsch Reitwießner 2017](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf) and in Buterin's
+Protocols for efficiently challenging the prover has origins in the work of [Feige Kilian 2000](https://courses.cs.washington.edu/courses/cse533/05au/feige-kilian-journal.pdf) followed by [Canetti Riva Rothblum 2011](https://www.cs.tau.ac.il/~canetti/CRR11.pdf) and was later adopted to using on-chain incentives in *TrueBit* [Teutsch Reitwießner 2017](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf) and in Buterin's
 [Off-Chain Oracles](https://blog.ethereum.org/2014/09/17/scalability-part-1-building-top/).
 This approach is now being developed under the name [optimistic rollups](https://thebitcoinpodcast.com/hashing-it-out-67/) (also see Adler's [merged consensus](https://ethresear.ch/t/minimal-viable-merged-consensus/5617)).